liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/13-custom-cells-list-screenlets-ios.markdown

 Next, you must override the `doCreateCell` method to create the cell when needed, depending on the cell type.
 Again, this method's contents depend on your use case.
-For example, you may want to create a different layour for "in progress" cells.
+For example, you may want to create a different layout for in-progress
+cells:

     override public func doCreateCell(cellId: String) -> UITableViewCell {
         // Create a new cell when needed.